bmtreuherz/ARTourServer/Readme.md

 }
 ```

+Currently access tokens are set to expire after 24 hours.

 ## Running the Server

 You must have node and mongodb installed.
 I also recommend installing nodemon as it
 will restart the server when files change, as well as some other things that make it nice
 to work with.

 The current configuration points to a local instance of mongodb, so you need to be running mongo before starting the server.
-To do this, just open a terminal window and run
+To do this, just open a terminal window and run:

 ```
 mongod